 The Academy Joint Admissions Sub-committee (AJAS), comprised of senior UQ and IITD staff, will shortlist applicants for interview.
 This ranking will be arrived at on the basis of transcripts, SOPs, scores in competitive exams, the student’s research plan and their skype/zoom interview with the supervisors.
 Shortlisted applicants will then be asked to:

-The AJAS then recommends a shortlist of applicants to the Academy Management Committee (AMC).
-The AMC approve applicants to be made an offer.
+The AJAS then recommends a shortlist of applicants to the Academy Management and Program Committee (AMPC).
+The AMPC approve applicants to be made an offer.
 Advisory teams will be notified of the outcome of interviews and exams prior to offers being made.
 Please note that entry to the program is highly competitive.
 Some projects may require re-advertising to identify a competitive candidate.

 Commencement in the PhD program is fixed to two specific periods: